SCS Spring Meeting 2025

 Electrocatalysis is a cornerstone of sustainable energy conversion, enabling key transformations in fuel cells, electrolyzers, and organic electrosynthesis.
 By integrating novel catalyst materials and electrolyte concepts, researchers are unlocking new levels of efficiency, selectivity, and stability in electrochemical processes.

-This symposium brings together leading experts to explore the latest advancements in electrochemistry and electrocatalysis, spanning fundamental insights and applied innovations.
-Topics will include the design of colloidal nanocrystals for selective and stable catalysis, the role of high-entropy materials in catalytic behavior, and interfacial transformations governing the oxygen evolution reaction.
-Discussions will also delve into how electrochemistry can be leveraged to control thermochemical catalysis and the mechanisms driving electrolytic water splitting.
+This symposium brought together leading experts to explore the latest advancements in electrochemistry and electrocatalysis, spanning fundamental insights and applied innovations.
+Topics included the design of colloidal nanocrystals for selective and stable catalysis, the role of high-entropy materials in catalytic behavior, and interfacial transformations governing the oxygen evolution reaction.
+Discussions also delved into how electrochemistry can be leveraged to control thermochemical catalysis and the mechanisms driving electrolytic water splitting.
 By bridging fundamental understanding with practical applications, this meeting aims to highlight emerging strategies for optimizing catalytic performance in energy and chemical transformations.

-For the first time, there will also be a poster session at the spring meeting and we encourage you to submit your abstract during the registration process.
+For the first time, there was also a poster session at the spring meeting.

 Speakers